-The deadline for FASFA has passed.
-If you are applying for the 2015-2016 year, the How To Apply section will guide you through the process.
+If you are applying for the 2019-2020 year, the How To Apply section will guide you through the process.

 What is Financial Aid?

 Financial aid consists of funds provided to students and families to help pay for post-secondary educational expenses.
 St. Mary’s College of Maryland offers support to students through both need-based and merit-based programs.
-Of the first-year students in the entering class of 2012, 85% were offered financial aid, and 57% received a grant and/or scholarship from St. Mary’s College.
+Of the first-year students in the entering class of 2018, more than 91% received a grant and/or scholarship from St. Mary’s College.
 Transfer students are also eligible for both types of institutional support.

-Scholarships are funds donated to a student who meets certain requirements.
-Requirements may include gender, background, ethnicity, financial need, or minimum GPA.
+Scholarships are funds awarded to a student who meets certain criteria.
+Requirements vary based on the award.
+Most are based on academic success but may range from need to demographic information.
 These funds do not have to be repaid.

 Student Employment & Work Study